Good Clinical Practice Training

 Sponsor-Investigators may make use of several free GCP training options for themselves and their staff.

-- The CITI Program offers a free, 4 – 6 hour online course.
+- The CITI Program offers a 4 – 6 hour online course that is free if you are affiliated with UW or collaborating with someone who is affiliated with UW.

 - The National Institutes of Health offers free online courses at: